9. Boundary Conditions

 Reference data applicable to all boundary conditions of a zone is contained in the ReferenceState structure.
 DataClass defines the zonal default for the class of data contained in the boundary conditions of a zone.
 If the boundary conditions contain dimensional data, DimensionalUnits may be used to describe the system of dimensional units employed.
 If present, these three entities take precedence over all corresponding entities at higher levels of the hierarchy, following the standard precedence rules.

 Reference-state data is useful for situations where boundary-condition data is not provided, and flow solvers are free to enforce any appropriate boundary condition equations.
-The presense of ReferenceState at this level or below specifies the appropriate flow conditions from which the flow solver should extract its boundary-condition data.
+The presence of ReferenceState at this level or below specifies the appropriate flow conditions from which the flow solver should extract its boundary-condition data.
 For example, when computing an external flowfield around an airplane, an engine nozzle exit is often simulated by imposing a stagnation pressure boundary condition (or some other stagnation quantity) different from freestream.
 The nozzle-exit stagnation quantities could be specified in an instance of ReferenceState at this level or below in lieu of providing explicit Dirichlet or Neumann data.
 (See Boundary Condition Specification Data.)

 The UserDefinedData_t data structure allows arbitrary user-defined data to be stored in Descriptor_t and DataArray_t children without the restrictions or implicit meanings imposed on these node types at other node locations.